ARM-software/arm-trusted-firmware/docs/plat/nxp/nxp-ls-tbbr.rst

 - This CoT is as provided by ARM.

-- To use this option user needs to specify mbedtld dir path in MBEDTLS_DIR.

 - To generate CSF header, path of CST repository needs to be specified as CST_DIR

 - CSF header is embedded to each of the BL2 image.